SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/01-NgModule.md

 # Creating Custom Modules

-Custom Modules or Feature Modules are used when the app gets bigger.
+Angular-Modules-and-routing-5-6-Creating-Custom-modules

+We implement custom modules (also known as feature modules) when the app becomes larger.

 They need to import **CommonModule**, but we do not need to import the **BrowserModule** because **CommonModule** is part of it.